 Also known as credit inquiries, the pursuit of new credit negatively affects your score.

 Every time you apply for credit, your score goes down.
 There is one exception: when you're shopping for a mortgage, student or auto loan, credit scoring models only count one inquiry if your comparison shopping with multiple lenders is done within a 14- to 45-day period.

 For example, if you're shopping for a car and apply for financing at three different car dealerships, your score will not decrease three times; it will only decrease once during the shopping window.
 That could vary depending on the type of loan you're seeking and the credit scoring model used.

 Note that inquiries will affect your credit even if you're denied or ultimately decide against the loan or credit card.
 Each inquiry affects most people's score by less than 5 points and can stay on your report for up to 24 months.

 Types of Credit You Use

 Your score can increase if you responsibly use different types of credit, such as installment and revolving debt.
 Even so, it's not necessary to have many different types of credit in order to have a good score.

-To learn more about credit scores and managing credit, use our suite of financial capability and homeownership education resources, CreditSmart®.
+To learn more about credit scores and managing credit, use our suite of financial capability and homeownership education resources, CreditSmart® — also available in Spanish.
 From managing debt to buying a home, you can learn it all at your pace, on your terms.
 Learn more about CreditSmart.